-MODULE LEADER: John Logue OTHER MODULE STAFF:
+MODULE LEADER: Jason Watkins OTHER MODULE STAFF:

-Students examine a range of documentary productions with a keen focus on the relationship between subject, style and audience.
-Lectures will examine historical perspectives but the comparatively recent short-form popularised by Channel 4 4-Docs and similar shorts will predominate.
-Workshops will cover script development, ethics and legal considerations, logistics, risk and production management.).
-For the production, students individually pitch ideas for development and the cohort engage with the winning pitch or pitches, (depending on cohort size), as a production team with flexible roles.
+Students examine a range of documentary productions with a focus on the relationship between subject, style, audience, claims to truth, and documentary as an artistic movement in its own right.
+Lectures will examine historical and theoretical perspectives.
+Workshops will cover script development, ethics and legal considerations, filmic techniques, logistics, risk and production management.
+For the production, students individually pitch ideas and follow up with a thorough planning document prior to production but will also be required to assist with at least one other documentary production to provide a range of production and planning experiences.